 Source Audio Programmable EQ

 This compact and modern box contains a truly remarkable amount of functionality based around the ability to store and recall four different presets.
 If you want a bevy of options at your feet, this is the equalizer for you.

 This full-featured stomp provides a tremendous amount of versatility and an all-analog, true-bypass signal chain that will please tone purists.
 As well as packing a separate boost function, each EQ setting on here has a selectable “Q,” allowing for wide, gestural changes to tone or specific surgical notches that nix those troublesome frequencies.

-Sound sculpting can be done in any phase of an artist’s music-making journey, from the pedalboard to the mixing board, but if you’re looking for some tips and tactics for capturing and warping sounds in a DAW like Ableton Live, be sure to check out our free course series Any Sound Will Do.
+Sound sculpting can be done in any phase of an artist’s music-making journey, from the pedalboard to the mixing board.

 Don’t stop here!

 Continue learning with hundreds of lessons on songwriting, mixing, recording and production, composing, beat making, and more on Soundfly, with artist-led courses by Kimbra, Com Truise, Jlin, Kiefer, and the new Ryan Lott: Designing Sample-Based Instruments.